madskjeldgaard/mico/README.md

 openocd -f interface/picoprobe.cfg -f target/rp2040.cfg -s tcl
 ```

+## License

+This work is shared under the *Attribution-NonCommercial-ShareAlike 4.0 International* license.

+If you have questions about that, send me an email **mail at madskjeldgaard.dk**

 ## Credits

 These projects were a big help and inspiration in making this: